amvro23/essentials-ChEng/README.md

 ### Optimization
 - Maximizing Concentration of an Intermediate in a Batch Reactor using solve_ivp / Batch - Maximize Concentration
+- An example of Unconstrained % Constrained Convex Optimization / Convex Optimization

 ### Partial Differential Equations
 - Modelling a Transient Plug Flow Reactor / Transient PFR